PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 @PAR@ client.conf  channelmix.rear-delay = 12.0
 \parblock
 Apply a delay in milliseconds when up-mixing the rear channels.
-This improves spacialization of the sound.
+This improves specialization of the sound.
 A typical delay of 12 milliseconds is the default.

 This is only active when the `psd` up-mix method is used.
 \endparblock